Tarsier-Marianz/ArduinoTalkieSpeech-Py/README.md

 # ArduinoTalkieSpeech

-python script convert audio file (WAV) to Talkie (speech synthesis for arduino) compatible data.
+[Python](https://www.python.org/) script that convert audio file (WAV) to Talkie (speech synthesis for arduino) compatible data.

-Talkie is speech library for ARduin, and you can found it here [Talkie Github](https://github.com/going-digital/Talkie)
+Talkie is speech library for [Arduino](https://www.arduino.cc/) , and you can found it here [Talkie Github](https://github.com/going-digital/Talkie)

 #### Sample Output